BitcoinDesign/Guide/guide/how-it-works/ecash/fedimint.md

    retina = "/assets/images/guide/how-it-works/ecash/gateways@2x.png"
    mobile = "/assets/images/guide/how-it-works/ecash/gateways.png"
    mobileRetina = "/assets/images/guide/how-it-works/ecash/gateways@2x.png"
-   alt-text = "Network diagram showing how gateways connect federations (represented by blue dots) with the lightning network (represented by orange dots).
-The nodes are linked by dashed lines, visualizing the interconnected structure of federations and lightning nodes." caption = "Gateways connect a federation’s ecash and bitcoin via the lightning network." width = 800 height = 508 layout = "full-width"
+   alt-text = "Diagram illustrating the role of a Fedimint gateway in connecting Fedimint ecash and bitcoin on the lightning network.
+On the left, an icon represents Fedimint ecash with a bitcoin symbol, connected by a dotted line to the center image labeled ‘Gateway,’ showing two hands exchanging cash in front of a vintage computer.
+On the right, another dotted line connects the gateway to an image of lightning bolts, symbolizing bitcoin on the lightning network." caption = "By acting as a bridge, a Fedimint Gateway lets users pay lightning invoices with Fedimint bitcoin or receive Fedimint bitcoin from lightning payments, without converting between the two assets." width = 800 height = 508 layout = "full-width"
 %}

-A gateway is a service that facilitates interactions between the federation and the lightning network.
+A [gateway](https://fedimint.org/docs/GettingStarted/TechCompontents#lightning-swaps) is a service that facilitates interactions between the federation and the lightning network.
 A gateway acts as a bridge, enabling users within the federation to make payments to and receive payments on the lightning network.

 **How gateways work**: The gateway accepts bitcoin payments on the lightning network and converts them into the bitcoin-backed ecash tokens used within the federation.
 It can also convert bitcoin-backed ecash tokens into bitcoin and send them over the lightning network.
 This is crucial because it allows the users within a federation to interact with the outside bitcoin and lightning network.